Is Healdsburg Dog Friendly?

 There are eight other restaurants with patio seating available which can easily accommodate your accompanying pet.
-Five of these restaurants have heated patios, including The Brass Rabbit, Willie’s Seafood & Raw Bar, Bravas Bar de Tapas, Healdsburg Bar & Grill and 8 Dragons Restaurant.
+Four of these restaurants have heated patios, including Willie’s Seafood & Raw Bar, Bravas Bar de Tapas, Healdsburg Bar & Grill and 8 Dragons Restaurant.
 The following establishments have non-heated patios where pups can join you: Spoonbar, Agave Mexican Restaurant and Giorgio’s Italian Restaurant (Healdsburg’s oldest restaurant).

 The table below lists each establishment’s fare and average cost per plate range.
 You can click on the name of each restaurant in the chart to learn more about their fare, ambiance and proper attire.
 Below the table are generally accepted guidelines to ensure a fun visit for you and the other patrons.